jedick/JMDplots/inst/extdata/refseq/README.txt

-protein_refseq.csv: total amino acid composition of all proteins for bacteria, archaea, and viral genomes in the RefSeq collection (n = 42787) taxid_names.csv: taxid, phylum name and species name for 788 microbial taxa
+protein_refseq.csv: total amino acid composition of all proteins for bacteria, archaea, and viral genomes in the RefSeq collection (n = 42787) taxid_names.csv: taxid, phylum name and species name for 42787 taxa

 # These functions/scripts have the following purpose (output files listed in parentheses):
 gencat.sh - extract accession, taxid, sequence length from RefSeq release catalog (accession.taxid.txt)